CyCraft/magnetar/packages/docs/src/pages/Docs/Module Setup.md

 Magnetar has extremely good TypeScript support.
 You only need to pass the type of your document once and all actions the collection or document instance will be enforce that type.

-This example sets up the 'pokedex' module which we pass the `Pokemon` type:
+This example sets up the `pokedexModule` which we pass the `Pokemon` type:

 <!-- prettier-ignore-start -->
 ```js